Prevention Practitioners Network

 Join Us

-Please join the Prevention Practitioners Network to stay updated on our upcoming trainings and workshops, receive the latest research publications on targeted violence prevention, and collaborate with practitioners across the United States.
+Join the Prevention Practitioners Network to stay updated on upcoming trainings and workshops, receive the latest research publications on targeted violence prevention, and collaborate with practitioners across the United States.

-Reach Out Resource Hub.
-The Resource Hub includes nonprofit organizations, state and local agencies, licensed mental health providers, social workers, educators, law enforcement officers and intervention teams, academics, and anyone else working in the community or providing relevant services to those who may know someone at risk of committing an act of hate-fueled violence or may themselves be at risk.
+Additionally, we encourage all organizations, local agencies, and service providers who are working with at-risk populations to join the Reach Out Resource Hub.
+This Resource Hub allows community members, family, friends, and individuals to find local, tailored services and professionals to help them and their loved ones if they are concerned that someone may be at risk of committing an act of targeted violence.
+The Resource Hub includes nonprofit organizations, state and local agencies, licensed mental health providers, social workers, educators, law enforcement officers and intervention teams, academics, and anyone else working in the community or providing relevant services to those at risk and the communities surrounding them.

 Name(Required)